 About the EU Conflict Minerals Regulation (2017/821)

-In May of 2017, the European Union published its final version of its Conflict Minerals Regulation.
-The EU Conflict Minerals Regulation is quite different from the US Regulation, i.e. Dodd/Frank Section 1502, but is driven by the same goal of promoting responsible sourcing of minerals.
+In May of 2017, the European Union published its final version of its Conflict Minerals Regulation and is driven by the goal of promoting responsible sourcing of minerals.

 EU Conflict Minerals Regulation Description